climate-action-kits/pxt-fwd-edu/gr11-electriccar-use.md

 ~hint  Tell me More!
 - The variable IsDrivingEnabled acts like a switch that controls whether your vehicle can move.
 - Without this variable, we wouldn't have a simple way to start or stop the vehicle.
-- If the vehicle was turned on without this variable, it would start moving right away and keep going until it was turned off. hint~
+- If the breakout board was turned on without this variable, it would start moving right away and keep going until it was turned off. hint~

 ## Use Step 4
 What do you think will happen when the **A** button is pressed?
 What about when the **B** button is pressed?

 ~hint  Tell me More!
-- When you press the A button, it activates the vehicle's driving function, similar to pressing the gas pedal in a car.
+- When you press the A button, it activates the vehicle's driving function, similar to pressing  the gas pedal or accelerator  in a car.
 - Pressing the B button stops the car, much like using the brake pedal or turning off the ignition.
 - This setup allows you to control when the vehicle moves and when it remains stationary.
 - We created the IsDrivingEnabled variable for this exact reason—to give you more control over the vehicle.